TeamMood/teammood.github.com/_posts/2022-07-12-how-to-live-wholeness-in-the-workplace.markdown

 In the end, I’m convinced of one thing: wholeness is the key to the future of work because a company must be the place where everyone can develop, both personally and professionally.

-[*Dimitri Dagot*](https://www.linkedin.com/in/dimitridagot){: target="_blank" rel="noopener"} *is an innovative explorer who’s been through many work changes: entrepreneurship, teaching innovation, leadership...
-In 2014, he created the Schola Nova school, a Social and Solidarity Economy project that aims to integrate young people into the workforce in a positive and hopeful way through work-study programs.
+[*Dimitri Dagot*](https://www.linkedin.com/in/dimitridagot){: target="_blank" rel="noopener"} *is an innovative explorer who’s been through many work changes: entrepreneurship, teaching innovation, leadership… In 2014, he created the Schola Nova school, a Social and Solidarity Economy project that aims to integrate young people into the workforce in a positive and hopeful way through work-study programs.
 During his experiences, he has had the opportunity to test different modes of organization.
 He is inspired by Peter Senge's learning organization and Oto Scharmer's Theory U.*

 [*Marie-Pierre Dequier*](https://www.linkedin.com/in/mpdequier/){: target="_blank" rel="noopener"} *is the co-founder of*[*Ze.game*](https://ze.game){: target="_blank" rel="noopener"}*, a serious game that helps transform organizations through developing collaborators’ soft skills: communication, collaboration, critical thinking, creativity, and mind-body alignment.
 She also co-founded France Apprenante, a collective of players in the fields of support, education, learning, innovation, digital, and training who want to better support the transformation of territories and companies.
 She is very inspired by Frederic Laloux’s writings.
 What motivates her is to give everyone the means to emancipate themselves from limiting beliefs.*

-<small><em>Header picture by <a target="_blank" rel="noopener" href="https://unsplash.com/@mantashesthaven?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Mantas Hesthaven</a>&nbsp;on <a target="_blank" rel="noopener" href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></em></small>
+<small><em>Header photo by <a target="_blank" rel="noopener" href="https://unsplash.com/@erol?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Erol Ahmed</a>&nbsp;on <a target="_blank" rel="noopener" href="https://unsplash.com/s/photos/teal?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></em></small>